gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 ## 7. Try it :rocket:

 To test your new configuration, open a terminal at the root of the project and execute the [CLI script added earlier](#5-add-a-cli-script).
-The build process should complete without outputting any error in the terminal and the bundle files should be available in the `/dist` folder (or any other `outputPath` you provided).
+The build process should complete without outputting any error in the terminal and the bundle files should be available in the `/dist` folder (or any other `outputPath` you configured).